Categories for 2023Entries will be divided up by division and then category.

 - Enrich professional practice

-- 3-D Modeling – This category is defined as any original work digitally created and modeled in three dimensions using specialized software.
+- 3-D Modeling – This category is any original work digitally created and modeled in three dimensions using specialized software.
 Models are NOT required to be printed on a 3D printer.
 The project must be presented in the software used to create the model(s).

 - Audio Production - This category is defined as any original audio production that has been edited/produced with digital tools.
 Projects may include speaking, singing, music, sound effects, podcasting, and other audio components.
 The project must be displayed on a device using the program in which it was created.
 The student should be prepared to demonstrate to judges how the software was used to create the finished project.